emqx/emqx-docs/en_US/modules/exhook.md

 Hook event part:

 - Methods prefixed with `OnClient`, `OnSession`, `OnMessage` correspond to the methods in [hooks](../advanced/hooks.md) one-to-one.
 They have the same calling timing and similar parameter lists.
-- Only `OnClientAuthenticate`, `OnClientCheckAcl`, `OnMessagePublish` are allowed to carry the return value to the EMQ X system, other callbacks are not supported.
+- Only `OnClientAuthenticate`, `OnClientCheckAcl`, `OnMessagePublish` are allowed to carry the return value to the EMQX system, other callbacks are not supported.

 For details of the interface and parameter data structure, please refer to: [exhook.proto](https://github.com/emqx/emqx/blob/master/apps/emqx_exhook/priv/protos/exhook.proto)